PrithvishSarkar/medicationBooklet/README.md

 - Use the Navigation Bar to navigation throughout the App
 - **Dashboard**: View all your medicine details
 - **Add Medicine**: Fill in the medication details in the provided form and click "Submit" to add new prescribed medicine in the bucket
+- **Checklist**:
-- **Checklist**: View and manage medication intake routines with checkboxes for each date in the range specified during medicine addition
+  - View and manage medication intake routines with checkboxes for each date in the range specified during medicine addition
+  - Use the *Bin* icon to delete specific medication information directly from the *Checklist* section
 - **Side Panel**: Use the Side Panel buttons for additional actions like deleting all data or accessing the user guide

 ## Acknowledgements